CYYJL/LS2Net/README.md

 ---

-# LS2Net: A Lightweight Segmentation Network for Ultrasound Imaging via Synergy of Large and Small Receptive Fields
-Code will be made available upon paper acceptance

 ## Deleted Content from Experiment and Results

 The following materials were removed from the Experiment and Results section of the manuscript solely to comply with the IEEE Regular Paper page limit.
 They are preserved here for editorial reference.